MicrosoftDocs/dataexplorer-docs/data-explorer/engine.md

 ## Column compression

 Data stored in columns is compressed using standard algorithms, such as [LZ4](https://en.wikipedia.org/wiki/LZ4_(compression_algorithm)) (default), [LZMA](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm) and [Brotli](https://en.wikipedia.org/wiki/Brotli).
-The engine maintains data in a compressed state, even when it’s loaded into the RAM cache, reducing the amount of memory required to store and process data.
-This can result in faster query performance and more efficient use of system resources.
+The engine maintains data in a compressed state, reducing the amount of memory required to store and process data.
+This results in faster query performance and more efficient use of system resources.

 The engine avoids vertical compression, which involves sorting data before compression, due to its high CPU cost.
-Instead, Azure Data Explorer customers can specify the preferred data sort order for scenarios with dominant query patterns.
+Instead, you can specify the preferred data sort order for scenarios with dominant query patterns.
 This trade-off prioritizes quick data availability for queries.
 For more information, see [Row order policy](kusto/management/roworderpolicy.md).

 ## Distributed data query